 Anglo-Catholicism has a long history of involvement in social justice.
-So long, in fact, that we were in the business long before that term became fused, in the public mind, to what has been called "secular progressivism."
-Only we could produce Rev. Conrad Noel, the "Red Vicar" of Thaxted, or the slum Ritualists.
+So long, in fact, that we were in the business long before that term became fused, in the public mind, to "secular progressivism."
+It is the only tradition that could produce Rev. Conrad Noel, the "Red Vicar" of Thaxted, or the slum Ritualists.
 But our … Continue reading Chapel of the Holy Family, Boulder City: Under construction

 Some time back, I said that I would return to writing by the end of Epiphany.
 Now, we’re into the –gesima days, and I apologize for not updating you earlier.
 Here’s what I see in the future of this blog and discussion group: - Once I’ve said what I need to say, I don’t say … Continue reading Update